 Eventually, once temperatures rise again, plants will know to end their dormancy periods.
 This is largely due to plants’ “temperature memories,” which enable them to keep track of interactions between proteins and measure time and temperature to deduce when spring has arrived.

 Of course, even if your plants have their own methods of fending for themselves against the harsh elements of winter, a little specialized cold-weather care can go a long way, too.
 Stacker used a variety of home and gardening resources to compile a list of 20 tips to help you better care for your houseplants in the winter.
 They vary from techniques to manipulate light and heat to watering, cleaning, and potting methods that can keep the cold from getting the better of your plants.
 It should be kept in mind, however, that these tips are largely generalized; the specific needs of plants differ based on their species and origins.
 It’s always important to research each particular plant type beforehand.

 Read on to learn how to best care for your indoor plants through the year’s coldest months.

 You may also like: 50 flowers that bloom in winter

 Make up for lost sunlight

 One of the biggest threats to your plants’ well-being during winter is a lack of sunlight.
-To compensate for this, put your plants in a nice, bright spot to make the most of daylight hours––however short they may be.
-Rotate your plants throughout the day, too, to guarantee that each side gets its fair share of rays.
+To compensate for this, put your plants in a nice, bright spot to make the most of daylight hours—however short they may be.
+If you can, rotate your plants throughout the day to guarantee that each side gets its fair share of rays.

 Ease up on fertilizer